gcanti/tcomb/README.md

     var Product = struct({
         name: Str,                  // a REQUIRED string
         description: maybe(Str),    // an OPTIONAL string (can be `null`)
-        homepage: Url,              // a SUBTYPE string representing a URL
+        homepage: Url,              // a SUBTYPE of string representing an URL
         shippings: list(Shipping),  // a LIST of shipping methods
         category: Category,         // a string in [Audio, Video] (ENUM)
         price: union(Num, Price),   // price expressed in dollars OR in another currency (UNION)